Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 For on demand, self-paced students (more on the live classes below), the lesson side of their coursework utilizes short video lessons followed by a quick assessment to make sure you are retaining what you just learned.

-The video lessons are undoubtedly very high quality – the instructors appear on screen, and as they break down a concept or problem, various notes, graphics and cartoons appear around them.
+The video lessons are without a doubt some of the best I’ve seen.
+The instructors appear on screen, and as they break down a concept or problem, various notes, graphics and cartoons appear around them.

 The video rolls through a series of dynamic notes, images and diagrams to accomplish the goal of getting a teaching point across.
 Combined with a handful of naturally funny instructors, it makes for a very engaging and interesting lesson.

-Each quick hit video is followed by a quiz to make sure you were paying attention and understand the concepts discussed.
-That is how each lesson module is generally structured – interesting video lesson or two, quick hit assessment to make sure you’re on track, rinse, lather, repeat.
+Each quick-hit video is followed by a quiz to make sure you are paying attention and understand the concepts discussed.
+That is how each lesson module is generally structured—interesting video lesson, quick-hit assessment to make sure you’re on track, then back to another short viedo.
+Rinse, lather, repeat.

 I found these assessments to be really valuable, and a unique feature that most other LSAT prep companies don’t utilize.
 The frequent and targeted quizzes result in higher retention (at least for me), and I found the overall structure highly effective.

 Following each lesson is a batch of homework, which includes drills and problem sets.
-Blueprint only utilizes official past LSAT questions in its study material, so the base content is extremely relevant and high quality – not that other test prep companies don’t do this as well (see LSATMax).
+Blueprint only utilizes official past LSAT questions in its study material, so the base content is extremely relevant and high quality.
+Not that other test prep companies don’t do this as well, but it’s good to see.

 But what is particularly cool about the Blueprint course is the manner in which they deliver the homework and the video explanations that accompany most problems.